GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 \right).
 \f]

+The source code reads as follows:

+\includelineno TridiagonalMatrixExample_rowsReduction.cpp

-Next we want to compute maximal absolute value of the nonzero matrix elements in each row.
-We allocate the vector `rowMax` where we will store the results (line 32).
-The lambda function `fetch` (lines 42-44) is responsible for reading the matrix elements.
-It receives three arguments:
+Here we first set the tridiagonal matrix (lines 10-27).
+Next we allocate the vector `rowMax` where we will store the results (line 32).
+The lambda function are:

-1. `rowIdx` is a row index of the matrix element being currently processed.
-2. `columnIdx` is a column index of the matrix elements being currently processed.
-3. `value` is a value of the matrix element being currently procesed.
+* `fetch` (lines 42-44) is responsible for reading the matrix elements.
 In our example, the only thing this function has to do, is to compute the absolute value of each matrix element represented by variable `value`.
-The next lambda function, `reduce` (lines 49-51), performs reduction operation.
+* `reduce` (lines 49-51), performs reduction operation.
 In this case, it returns maximum of two input values `a` and `b`.
-Finaly, the lambda function `keep` (lines 56-58) is defined with the following parameters:

-1. `rowIdx` tells the index of the matrix row for which we aim to store the result.
-2. `value` is the result obtained in the given matrix row.

-In our example, it just takes the result of the reduction in variable `value` in each row and stores it into the vector `rowMax` via related vector view `rowMaxView`.
+* `keep` (lines 56-58) takes the result of the reduction in variable `value` in each row and stores it into the vector `rowMax` via related vector view `rowMaxView`.

-The method `rowsReduction` (\ref TNL::Matrices::SparseMatrix::rowsReduction) activates all the mantioned lambda functions (line 63).
-It accepts the following arguments:

-1. `begin` is the begining of the matrix rows range on which the reduction will be performed.
-2. `end` is the end of the matrix rows range on which the reduction will be performed.
-The last matrix row which is going to be processed has index `end-1`.
-3. `fetch` is the fetch lambda function.
-4. `reduce` is the the lmabda function performing the reduction.
-5. `keep` is the lambda function responsible for processing the results from particular matrix rows.
-6. `zero` is the "zero" element of given reduction opertation also known as *idempotent*.
-In our example, the role of this element has the lowest number of given type which we can obtain using function `std::numeric_limits< double >::lowest()` from STL.
+Note, that the idempotent value for the reduction is \ref std::numeric_limits< double >::lowest.
 The results looks as follows:

 \include TridiagonalMatrixExample_rowsReduction.out

 ### Multidiagonal matrices example <a name="multidiagonal-matrices-flexible-reduction-example"></a>

-The flexible parallel reduction in rows for multidiagonal matrices works the same way as for other matrix types.
-It consits of three lambda functions:

-1. `fetch` reads and preproces data entering the flexible parallel reduction.
-2. `reduce` performs the reduction operation.
-3. `keep` stores the results from each matrix row.

-See the following example:

-\includelineno MultidiagonalMatrixExample_rowsReduction.cpp

-On the lines 10-29, we first create the following matrix
+The next example computes again the maximal absolute value in each row.
+Now, we do it for multidiagonal matrix the following form:

 \f[
 \left(